Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 • PASSWORD: This column contains the user's SAP password, also in plain text.

-• COMPLETED: This column specified if the upload operation is or is not complete.
+• COMPLETED: This column specifies if the upload operation is or is not complete.
 If the data is uploaded to SAP, an 'X' will be placed in this column.
 Otherwise, the column is blank.

 3. In the FTENOTIFICATION table, the data columns are listed below.